wltrimbl/2014-01-08-iastate/lessons/overview-R.md

 comfortable writing these whenever you want to save or otherwise document or repeat your actions
 * Use scripts to explore new ideas, they are easy to write and throw away
-* **Don't repeat commands into your REPL, save them to a script**

-## Refactor commonly used blocks of code into **functions**

-* Eventually, you will find that your scripts have a lot of repeated code, or that you are spending a lot of time adjusting parameters at the top of the file
-* Refactor out repeated code into **function calls** in your scripts and implement the **function** either in the same file or a separate one
-* Be comfortable with the calling and return syntax of your programming language environment, whether it is bash or Python or R
-* **Don't repeat code in scripts, refactor them to functions**

 # Reduce Complexity